RobertBeckebans/Quake-III-Arena-D3D11/README.md

 The Windows 8 build is always Direct3D 11, XAudio2, XInput enabled.
 Networking runs on WinRT sockets.

+## ".plan" ##

+- Add more configuration settings to the Direct3D 11 layer.
+At the moment this will just select the best possible settings based on your video capabilities.
+I'll hook these up to Cvars eventually.
+- Optimize the Direct3D 11 layer much more.
+- Implement stencil shadows for Direct3D 11.
+- Port the QVM code.
+- Texture compression (not that it needs it)
+- Offline shader compilation
+- Shadow solution in D3D11
+- New, widescreen menu
+- Better keyboard and gamepad UI navigation
+- Auto-detect `$(ProjectDir)..` on startup
+- Optimize Win8 sockets ('ere be dragons!)

+## Known Issues ##

+- Win8: Broadcast sockets are not implemented.
+You'll need to `connect <ip>` from the console to join a game hosted by a Win8 build.
+- `r_smp 1` will cause a deadlock on many systems.
+This is actually a bug in Q3A but I haven't had time to fix it yet.
+- Direct3D currently leaks on exit.
+Sorry about that.
+- Cutscene sound is choppy/poppy.
+- Controller input doesn't skip cutscenes.
+- Cinematics and in-game HUD are stretched in widescreen.
+- Dynamic lights clip weirdly in both OpenGL & Direct3D 11.
+Not sure if this is my fault or not.

 ## FAQ ##

 **Q** I'm seeing `VM_Create on UI failed`.
 Help!